 Be smart with your resources

-Krill Design creates high-quality design items that minimally impact the planet, and their CEO, Ivan Calimani, believes in this mission wholeheartedly.
-‘We make sustainable and innovative products for a better world’, he explains.
-‘Zero waste means we work with what we already have’.
-Small companies can be resourceful in many ways: turn waste into new products, find new uses for leftover materials, and share materials and transportation with other companies.
+Krill Design is committed to creating high-quality design items that have minimal environmental impact, and their CEO, Ivan Calimani, stands by this mission with passion.
+"We make sustainable and innovative products for a better world", he explains.
+"Zero waste means we work with what we already have".
+Small companies can be resourceful in many ways: turning waste into new products, finding new uses for leftover materials, and even sharing materials and transportation with other businesses.

 Imagine you want to trim your energy expenses.
 You can switch to energy-efficient equipment, improve insulation, and use smart heating and cooling systems.
 It may sound basic, but small fixes compound.
 New tech like AI, digital twins, and 3D printing can reduce waste, too.
 These tools will help you automate tasks, launch products faster, and tailor your offerings to each customer.